 “It all depends on ‘how happy’ you want him, I guess.”
 Connor chuckled at his little joke.

 “Yea, I guess.”
 She smiled as she put the finished drinks on a tray and turned for a sip of his tea.

 Connor’s eyebrows furrowed with a disturbing thought.
 “I hope all this stuff with Mr. Adams doesn’t scare you any.”

-“No, I’m ok.
+“No, I’m okay.
 I believe what you do.
 Mr. Adams should be more interested in trying to leave the country than chasing us around.
-He’ll be caught soon enough.”
-She stated confidently.
-“Plus….” she grinned with a new thought. “…after Andy’s prayer….
-I’m now fast as lightening, mean as hell and can kick without guilt, remember?!” she and Connor both laughed at the memory of Andy’s prayer.
+He’ll be caught soon enough,” she stated confidently.
+“Plus…,” she grinned with a new thought, “… after Andy’s prayer I’m now fast as lightening, mean as hell and can kick without guilt, remember?!”
+She and Connor both laughed at the memory of Andy’s prayer.

-“Yea ok hot shot, since you’re so tough, I’ll just stick with you.”
+“Yea, okay hot shot.
+Since you’re so tough, I’ll just stick with you.”
 He walked over and pulled her up close to him.
 “I want to add something to that prayer of Andy’s.
 Can I?”

 Connor placed one hand on her hair and petted it slowly as he held her close.
 “Dear Lord, watch over Daisy and Maria.
-Keep’em safe.
-I also ask that Mr. Adams be caught real soon.
-Amen.”
+Keep ‘em safe.
+I also ask that Mr. Adams be caught real soon, amen.”
 He kissed the top of her head softly.
-“If you need to go somewhere, tell me and I will take you, ok?”
+“If you need to go somewhere, tell me and I will take you, okay?”

 “Kay.”
 Daisy remained in his arms for a few minutes, just enjoying the moment.

 “Are you gonna give Dad his drink before… or after Christmas?”